Maxwell PEC Direct method

-keys: Maxwell double layer potential, PEC scattering, MoM, Neumann trace, surface current density
+keys: PEC scattering, single and double layer potential, MoM, unknown Neumann trace (surface current density)

 from netgen.occ import *